MalahatNation/governance-library/land-code.md

 28.2 Every Person who has or is granted an Interest in Malahat Nation Lands, under this Land Code, shall:

-a. submit the Written Instrument creating, transferring or assigning the Interest for registration or recording in the First Nations Land Registry; or
+>a. submit the Written Instrument creating, transferring or assigning the Interest for registration or recording in the First Nations Land Registry; or

-b. submit the Written Instrument to the Lands Department, together with:
+>b. submit the Written Instrument to the Lands Department, together with:

-i. awrittenrequesttoregisterorrecordtheWrittenInstrumentintheFirstNationsLandRegistry,
+>>i. a written request to register or record the Written Instrument in the First Nations Land Registry,

-ii. afilingfeeifapplicable,and
+>>ii. a filing fee if applicable, and

-iii. asignedwaiverofliability.
+>>iii. a signed waiver of liability.

 28.3 Upon receiving the items under paragraph 28.2(b), the Lands Manager shall confirm if the form of the Written Instrument is in compliance with this Land Code, all relevant Laws, the Act and the *First Nations Land Registry Regulations*, and, if it is in compliance, submit the Written Instrument and supporting documentation for registration or recording in the First Nations Land Registry.